Yettimania/demo-ml/README.md

 These are the recommended prerequisites to work within the `demo-ml` monorepo.

-- `just` - Command line runner for project specific commands.
-One of my favorite tools. [just repo](https://github.com/casey/just)
+- `just` - (Suggested) Command line runner for project specific commands.
+One of my favorite tools.
+This is not required and if not installed, the equivalent cli commands can be found in the `justfile` [just repo](https://github.com/casey/just)
 - `terraform` - Manage DB through Infrastructure as Code